chriz2600/DreamcastHDMI/README.md

 ![Dreamcast video][DCvideo]

-It's quite tricky to solder kynar wire directly to the video DAC, because the round wire tends to slip between the legs of the chip, but with a relatively steady hand (mine is not) it should be manageable.
-Lots of flux is the key.
+*Soldering points on Dreamcast mainboard*

+![Photo][IC401solderPoints]

 *Kynar wire soldered to VideoDAC:*

 ![Photo][IC401photo]

+It's quite tricky to solder kynar wire directly to the video DAC, because the round wire tends to slip between the legs of the chip, but with a relatively steady hand - mine is not :) - it should be manageable.
+Lots of flux is the key.

 ### Audio

-- DSCK: 256Fs clock signal to external DAC LVTTL
+- LRC (DLRCK) (pin 1)

-- DSD: 44.1K Digital Audio Data to external DAC LVTTL
+    44.1K Digital Audio LR Clock (LVTTL)

+- AData (DSD) (pin 2)

-- DBCK: 44.1K Digital Audio Clock to external DAC LVTTL
+    44.1K Digital Audio Data (LVTTL)

+- BCK (DBCK) (pin 3)

-- DLRCK: 44.1K Digital Audio LR Clock to external DAC LVTTL
+    44.1K Digital Audio Clock (LVTTL)

+- AClk (DSCK) (pin 14)

+    256Fs audio clock signal (LVTTL)

 ## 2. Video